 What is the Mann Whitney U Test?

 The Mann Whitney U test is a nonparametric hypothesis test that compares two independent groups.
 Statisticians also refer to it as the Wilcoxon rank sum test.
+The Kruskal Wallis test extends this analysis so that can compare more than two groups.

 If you’re involved in data analysis or scientific research, you’re likely familiar with the t-test.
 But did you know there’s another method for comparing two independent samples?
 That method is the Mann-Whitney U Test.